-Gain control.
-Adjusts the output level.
+Attenuation control: Adjusts the output level.

-Phase switch.
-Usually in the Normal position except when it is necessary to reverse the polarity of a microphone.

-Meter switch.
-Turns on or off the VU meter.
-Normally 'on' except during some test procedures or when purposely over-driving the VT-12.

-VU meter.
-Monitors the output level of the VT-12.

-Pilot lamp.
-Illuminates when AC power is applied and the Power switch is on.
+- Phase switch: Usually in the Normal position except when it is necessary to reverse the polarity of a microphone. - Meter switch: Turns on or off the VU meter.
+Normally 'on' except during some test procedures or when purposely over-driving the VT-2. - VU meter: Monitors the output level of the VT-2. - Pilot lamp: Illuminates when AC power is applied and the Power switch is on.

-Power switch.
-Controls primary AC power to the VT-12.
+Power switch: Controls primary AC power to the VT-2.

-Power switch and indicator
+Power switch and indicator (8 6 7)

-Primary power is applied to the VT-12 circuits when the Power switch (8) is in the up position.
+Primary power is applied to the VT-2 circuits when the Power switch (8) is in the up position.
 The amber pilot lamp (7) indicates that the unit is on.
 It takes about twenty seconds for the preamp to start working, but it is suggested that you turn on the power at least five minutes prior to use.
 The tubes are often noisy until all the internal elements reach a stable operating temperature.

-Input "0" position.
+Input "0" position (2)

 In the "0" position, microphone audio is connected directly to the input transformer.
-This provides the proper amplification for most ribbon microphones, and will be used in many micing situations.
-In the "0" position, the VT-12 can accept up to about a -30 dBm input signal at 20 cps with full gain (70dB) without an increase in distortion.
+This provides the proper amplification for most condenser microphones, and will be used in many micing situations.
+In the "0" position, the VT-2 can accept up to about a -30 dBm input signal at 20 cps with full gain (53 dB) without an increase in distortion.

-Input "-20" position.
+Input "-20" position (2)

 In the "-20" position, a pad is inserted between the input connector and the input transformer.
 This position would be used when the level is too high for the "0" position.
 On condenser microphones that have a switchable pad, it will usually be necessary to use a -10 or -20 dB pad in the mic when recording very high sound levels to prevent overload of the microphone electronics.
-Whether this is used in conjunction with or as a substitute for the VT-12 pad should be determined by experimentation.
-For the cleanest sound it is generally preferable to pad at the microphone first, then at the VT-12 if necessary.
+Whether this is used in conjunction with or as a substitute for the VT-2 pad should be determined by experimentation.
+For the cleanest sound it is generally preferable to pad at the microphone first, then at the VT-2 if necessary.
 The sound of some microphones will change slightly from the "0" to "-20" position.
-This is a function of the interaction between the microphone transformer and the VT-12 input transformer.
+This is a function of the interaction between the microphone transformer and the VT-2 input transformer.